1 | Green tree python |

 This African snake regularly reaches 15 metres above ground, and rests there for hours with no worries.
 It rests so high that the forest floor ceases to exist, and its world consists purely of branches and beams of sunlight shining through.

-Blanding’s catsnakes live in over a dozen countries, including Nigeria and Guinea, mainly in forests but also parks.
 A forest with this species might seem completely empty of snakes, a peaceful place.
 You might think the rumours were all exaggerated and walk on while whistling.
-But in reality, the snakes are 10 metres above your head, looking as eerie as ever.
+But in reality, the snakes are 15 metres above your head, looking as eerie as ever.
 Fortunately, Blanding’s catsnakes are alert and nimble, and the odds of one dropping onto your head are minimal (but not quite zero).

 7 | March’s palm pitviper |

-If you ever fell face first into a Honduran rainforest from a helicopter, this is the first snake you’d meet.
+If you ever fell face first into a Honduran rainforest from a helicopter, this is probably the first snake you’d meet.
 March’s palm pitvipers (Bothriechis marchi) occupy branch perches of 1-2 metres, but also 25 metres if the urge strikes.
 They can remain at these towering heights for many hours and days.

-Bothriechis marchi doesn’t climb particularly quickly, moving up trunks carefully and concentrating while they navigate the ridge of a branch.
-But they just keep going and going, until suddenly they’re 18.68 metres high.
-A bushmaster can be lurking below in leaves, while March’s palm pitviper is above in the canopies, mere metres away, yet in a completely different world.
-Bothriechis marchi are vulnerable to birds, yet are a vicious opponent, snapping back and injecting a dose of cytotoxic venom.
-This is a central American species which inhabits two countries: eastern Guatemala and western Honduras.
-They never appear in towns and cities, but might be encountered by villagers lost in their local forest.
+Bothriechis marchi doesn’t climb particularly quickly, moving up trunks carefully and concentrating while they navigate the grooves and ridges of branches.
+But they just keep going and going, until suddenly, they’re 18.68 metres high.
+A bushmaster can be lurking below in a pile of leaves, while March’s palm pitviper is above in the canopies, mere metres away, yet in a completely different world.
+March’s palm pitvipers are vulnerable to birds, yet are a vicious opponent, snapping back and injecting a dose of cytotoxic venom.
+Check out this video to see one climbing.

 8 | Bothrops bilineatus |

 Bothrops bilineatus can move vertically as much as they wish, with no barriers.
 This is a strict forest species which is never found in open grassland.
 They prefer the dense interiors of rainforests, where they can eat red snouted treefrogs and Marmorea frogs to their heart’s content.
-Being so green, Bothrops bilineatus is hard to spot in any case, but being 10 metres above your head makes it even harder.
-Through Bothrops bilineatus is fairly hefty, it’s significantly thinner than its Amazon neighbours like the jararacussu.

-9 | Rough green snake |
+9 | Blunt-headed tree snake |

-10 | Paradise flying snake |
+10 | Ringed tree boa |